Climate change in Louisiana: Rising seas and retreating shores

 According to the EPA: "Rising sea level is likely to accelerate coastal erosion caused today by sinking land and human activities.
 The sediment washing down the Mississippi River created the river delta that comprises most of coastal Louisiana.
 These sediments gradually compact, so the land sinks about one inch every three years.
 Historically, the river would occasionally overflow its banks and deposit enough new sediment to allow the land surface to keep pace with rising sea level and the delta’s tendency to sink.
 But today, river levees, navigation channels, and other human activities thwart this natural land-building process, so coastal lands are being submerged.
 Louisiana has been losing about 25 square miles of land per year in recent decades".

 The EPA further reports: "If temperatures continue to warm, sea level is likely to rise one to three feet during the next century.
 Rising sea level has the same effect as sinking land, so changing climate is likely to accelerate coastal erosion and land loss.
 Federal, state, and local governments have ongoing projects to slow land loss in Louisiana, but if the sea rises more rapidly in the future, these efforts will become increasingly difficult".

 Tropical storms

 According to the EPA, "tropical storms and hurricanes have become more intense during the past 20 years.
 Although warming oceans provide these storms with more potential energy, scientists are not sure whether the recent intensification reflects a long-term trend.
 Nevertheless, hurricane wind speeds and rainfall rates are likely to increase as the climate continues to warm".
+According to the Fifth National Climate Assessment published in 2023, coastal states including California, Florida, Louisiana, and Texas are experiencing "more significant storms and extreme swings in precipitation".

 Climate change impacts on tropical storms, have already increased damage to cities like New Orleans, causing climate migration.
 For example, New Orleans has 60,000 fewer people than it did before Hurricane Katrina.